1. How soon am I able to schedule an initial consultation?

 3. How does my retainer work?

 Your retainer funds are held in our trust account until you are billed each month.
 Your invoice is detailed, and reflects how much time was spent on your case and what amount of your retainer was used.
-Your attorney will bill her time by the tenth of an hour, with a description of what work was accomplished during that time.
+Your attorney will bill his or her time by the tenth of an hour, with a description of what work was accomplished during that time.
 If your legal fees exceed your retainer amount, it is your responsibility to pay any balance within thirty (30) days.
 If, however, your case is closed and you have remaining retainer funds, those remaining funds will be promptly refunded back to you.

-4. How long does it take to get a divorce?
+5. How long does it take to get a divorce?

 The length of time of any divorce action is heavily dependent on the attitude and degree of cooperation between the parties and attorneys involved.
 In Kansas, the minimum amount of time for a divorce is sixty (60) days from the date of filing the petition for divorce, although it can be finalized sooner if there is an emergency.

 In cases where the divorce is contested, that is, the parties disagree on property division, spousal or child support, or child custody and parenting time, a divorce can take much longer, because the Court will need to set a time for a trial in order to decide the outstanding issue(s).

 The Court may, in its discretion, allow an “emergency” divorce.
 An emergency divorce is granted prior to the expiration of the sixty days, and is usually only allowed if a party has a letter from a medical physician describing that the continuation of the marriage is detrimental to the party’s health and well-being.

 6. What is the difference between separate maintenance (legal separation) and divorce?